Dr. Claude Selitrennikoff, MSMHA Program Executive Director, Professor and Vice-Chair, Department of Cell and Developmental Biology

 Dr. Frank Hughes, Adjunct Professor, Department of Cell and Developmental Biology and Emeritus Associate Professor, Rush Medical College, Chicago, Illinois

 Dr. Hughes was Graduate Program Director in Anatomical Sciences.
-Dr. Hughes was course director for medical neurobiology at Rush, instrumental in implemental of virtual histology instruction, and a member of the gross anatomy faculty.
+Dr. Hughes was course director for medical neurobiology at Rush, instrumental in the implementation of virtual histology instruction, and a member of the gross anatomy faculty.
 He served as Graduate Program Director and was involved in its transition to its new Anatomy and Cell Biology program that features an MD-MS track in musculoskeletal biology.
 He is interested in exploring ways that the explosion of advanced imaging technology in clinical settings can enhance basic science instruction and case-directed learning.
-He will serve as the course director the neuroanatomy component of the MSMHA.
+He serves as the course director of ANAT 6310, Fundamentals of Structure and Function in the Human Nervous System.

 Dr. Lisa Lee, Assistant Professor, Department of Cell and Developmental Biology

 Ph.D. in Anatomy and Cell Biology from University of Iowa, 2005.
-Dr. Lee is the newest member of the faculty, serving as the course director for Human Embryology and Histology.
+Dr. Lee serves as the course director for Human Embryology and Histology, and is Chair of the MSMHA Curriculum Committee.
 Dr. Lee's research interests include developing innovative, cutting-edge virtual educational resources and effective pedagogies for the health science professionals and students.
 Prior to joining the University of Colorado School of Medicine, Dr. Lee served as the Chair of the Anatomy Graduate Studies Program and as Assistant Professor in the Division of Anatomy at The Ohio State University College of Medicine.

 Dr. Mike Pascoe, Senior Instructor, Program in Physical Therapy, Department of Cell & Developmental Biology